rtrp/osu-transport/users/stewryan/index.md

 Papers for FRIDGe and metallic design space can be found [here](./files/fridge_joss.pdf) and [here](./files/Material_Design_Space.pdf).

 Along with this, I am looking at eloquent methods for solving large multi-tiered optimization problems.
-Much of this work will focus on supplementing full core calculations with surrogate models, and approaching the problem from a multi-agent stance to speed up convergence on a set of optimal solutions.
+Much of this work will focus on supplementing full core calculations with surrogate models (a  Jupyter notebook highlighting this can be seen [[here](https://github.com/ryanstwrt/surrogate_modeling/blob/master/Surrogate_Model_Hyper_Parameter_Study.ipynb)) , and approaching the problem from a multi-agent stance to speed up convergence on a set of optimal solutions.
 This method will examine how a multi-agent blackboard system can solve a multi-tiered multi-objective optimization problem for determining reactor experimental constraints for a prototypic test reactor.

 Feel free to email me at stewryan@oregonstate.edu.